Region & Language Selector

 A removable seat stay bridge can be fitted for neater and more secure fitting of rear fenders, but removed for increased mud clearance and a cleaner look.

-Selected bolts can be tightened via a TORX 30 key from just one side, without running the risk that the opposite side slips or turns, allowing faster and more straightforward tightening of important hardware components.
+Selected bolts can be tightened just one side, without running the risk that the opposite side slips or turns, allowing faster and more straightforward tightening of important hardware components.

 Specifically located openings near the head tube which work like a chimney and allow the warm air to dissipate to guarantee the optimum operating temperature of the internal battery.
 The THERMO GATE enables the battery to perform at its best, in any condition.